dendory/NodePoint/src/nodepoint_linux.md

 ---------------
 ### If you get a 500 server error ###

 Check in your server log what the likely error might be.
 Try to run `~/nodepoint/www/nodepoint.cgi` from a shell.
+If you get a `File not found` or `Bad ELF headers` error, you may not have 32bits binary support installed.
+On RedHat/CentOS you can get it with this command:

+	yum install libstdc++.i686

 ### You see a list of files in your browser instead of the proper interface ###